 The three legendary golems in Generation III.
 Each beast occupies its own inconspicuous cave; these caves are scattered throughout Hoenn.
 However, to even get into the caves, they need to be unlocked.
 To unlock them, you need to use Dive in a tiny patch of deep water on a route at the end of some very fast currents; simply getting to the spot is a result of either trial and error or pure chance.
+In addition, you have no reason to go to this route in the storyline.
 Once you Dive and get into the cavern, you need to be able to read Braille.
 With your eyes.
 (And if you're playing a video game to begin with, you probably can't read Braille.)
 Though, mercifully, there is a Braille alphabet right outside.
 On the other hand, you'd need to know Braille to know it was the Braille alphabet.
 The Braille writing tells you to how to progress - these clues include using Dig on a wall instead of using it to try to leave the cave like you normally would, as well as putting a Wailord and a Relicanth (two relatively hard-to-get Pokémon that most trainers never have in their parties, especially not simultaneously) in specific spots in your party.
-Then you have to FIND the now-open caves.
+Then you have to FIND the now-open caves, two of which are in places you can mostly ignore for the entire game.
 What's even more annoying, each cave has their own little Braille test before you can even get to the Pokémon; one requires you to stand in place, not touching your Game Boy, for two minutes.
 After all that, you still have to catch the Pokémon, who all have a catch rate of 3 out of 255.

 The instruction manual includes a Braille alphabet, although some versions don't explain why.